Mikejo5000/vsts-docs-pr/docs/articles/security-validation-cicd-pipeline.md

 ![Pipeline](_img/security-validation-cicd-pipeline/pipeline.png)

 In addition to validating the application, the infrastructure should also be validated to check for any vulnerabilities.
 When using the public cloud such as Azure, deploying the application and shared infrastructure is very easy, so it is important to validate that everything has been done securely.
 Azure includes many tools to help report and prevent these vulnerabilities including Security Center and Azure Policies.
 Also, we have set up a scanner that can ensure any public endpoints and ports have been whitelisted or else it will raise an infrastructure issue.
-This is run as part of the Network pipeline to provide immediate verification, but it also needs to be executed each night to ensure that there aren’t any resources publicly exposed that should not be.
+This is run as part of the Network pipeline to provide immediate verification, but it also needs to be executed each night to ensure that there aren't any resources publicly exposed that should not be.

 ![Endpoint](_img/security-validation-cicd-pipeline/endpoint.png)

 Once the scans have completed, the VSTS release is updated with a report that includes the results and bugs are created in the team's backlog.
 Resolved bugs will close if the vulnerability has been fixed and move back into in-progress if the vulnerability still exists.

 The benefit of using this is that the vulnerabilities are created as bugs that provide actionable work that can be tracked and measured.
-False positives can be suppressed using OWASP ZAP’s context file, so only vulnerabilities that are true vulnerabilities are surfaced.
+False positives can be suppressed using OWASP ZAP's context file, so only vulnerabilities that are true vulnerabilities are surfaced.

 ![Backlog Board](_img/security-validation-cicd-pipeline/backlogboard.png)